 As an assistant for the Kentucky Youth Chorale since its inception, Pam serves in many different capacities; working with singers on vocal technique, ear training and sight-singing.

-James Douglas White, Artistic Director of IYM
+James Douglas White, Founder/Artistic Director Emeritus of IYM

 James moved to Owensboro in 1975 as professor of music at Brescia University & Concertmaster of the Owensboro Symphony Orchestra.
 During his twelve seasons with the orchestra he was guest soloist seven times.
 James has soloed with the Nashville Symphony, the Twin Cities Symphony and the Missoula Civic Orchestra.
 He has given countless recitals throughout the US, France and the Caribbean.
 He performed as solo violinist with the National Youth Choirs at Carnegie Hall in 1999.
 Other orchestral experience includes the Oakland Symphony, the Atlanta Symphony and the San Francisco Ballet Orchestra.
 While teaching violin and conducting the orchestra at the University of Montana, Robert Shaw enlisted James to be Apprentice Conductor and first violinist in the Atlanta Symphony where he also conducted the Atlanta Sinfonietta and the Atlanta Youth Orchestra.
 Guest conducting appearances include the Memphis Symphony, the Nashville Symphony, the Twin Cities Orchestra, the Missoula Civic Symphony, the Portland Junior Symphony and members of the Louisville Orchestra.
 He is past conductor of orchestras at Brevard Music Center, the Owensboro Symphony Youth Orchestra and the Louisville Youth Orchestra.
 He has taught at the Kentucky Governor’s School for the Arts and conducted All-State Orchestras.